rightedges/japanese-maple-book/combined.md

 ### Bold vs. Fine: The Visual Tension
 If you plant a fine-leafed maple next to a fine-leafed shrub (like a Spiraea), the eye gets confused.
 The two plants "blur" together into a fuzzy mess.
 *   **The Contrast Solution**: Pair the maple with **Hostas** or **Bergenia**.
 The massive, solid, heart-shaped leaves of a Hosta act as a solid "ground" against which the "figure" of the maple can be seen.
 This contrast makes the maple look even more delicate and the Hosta look even more powerful.
-*   **Color Counterpoints**: Use chartreuse-colored Hostas (like 'Sum and Substance') to sit beneath a burgundy 'Bloodgood'.
+*   **Color Counterpoints**: Use chartreuse-colored Hostas (like 'Sum and Substance) to sit beneath a burgundy 'Bloodgood'.
 The neon-yellow light reflected from the Hostas will "light up" the dark canopy of the maple from below.

 ---